splunk/observability-workshop/content/en/resources/local-hosting/multipass.md

 {{< /tab >}}
 {{< /tabs >}}

 Create Terraform variables file.
-Variables are kept in file `terrform.tfvars` and we provide a template, `terraform.tfvars.template`, to copy and edit:
+Variables are kept in file `terrform.tfvars` and a template is provided, `terraform.tfvars.template`, to copy and edit:

 ```bash
 cp terraform.tfvars.template terraform.tfvars